 You would design and test components and machines like wind turbines, pumps for clean water and medical prosthetics to help people who have mobility difficulties.

-You’d oversee the set-up of the machines and check that they work properly.
+You would oversee the set-up of the machines and check that they work properly.

 You could work on different projects in many industries including:

 For example, you could work in renewable energy to install off-shore wind turbines.
-You could design the pumps and valves that deliver clean water to homes and businesses.
-Or you could design and test improvements to prosthetic implants to help people with limited mobility.
+You could design the pumps and valves that deliver clean water to homes and businesses or you could design and test improvements to prosthetic implants to help people with limited mobility.

 Depending on the job you would:

-You’d support the contract team in your company when they bid for new projects.
+You would support the contract team in your company when they bid for new projects.